camille-wilkens/computer-pointer-controller/README.md

 In this project, I used a gaze detection model to control the mouse pointer of my computer.
 I used the Gaze Estimation model to estimate the gaze of the user's eyes and change the mouse pointer position accordingly.
 This project demonstrates how to run multiple models in the same machine and coordinate the flow of data between those models.

-###How it works
+How it works

-You will be using the InferenceEngine API from Intel's OpenVino ToolKit to build the project.
+I used the InferenceEngine API from Intel's OpenVino ToolKit to build the project.
 The gaze estimation model requires three inputs:

     The head pose
     The left eye image
     The right eye image.

-To get these inputs, you will have to use three other OpenVino models:
+To get these inputs, I used three other OpenVino models:

     Face Detection
     Head Pose Estimation